 Overwatering Symptoms:

-• A musty smell or visible root rot
+- A nasty small or obvious root rot

 Underwatering Symptoms: